Norway's Equinor must lift its climate ambitions, minority investors say

 Storebrand’s funds own a 0.5% stake in Equinor, according to Refinitiv Eikon.

-Pressure on energy firms to accelerate the transition from fossil fuels was brought into sharp focus last month when a Dutch court ordered Royal Dutch Shell (RDSa.L) to cut greenhouse gas emissions by 45% by 2030 from 2019 levels. read more
+Pressure on energy firms to accelerate the transition from fossil fuels was brought into sharp focus last month when a Dutch court ordered Royal Dutch Shell to cut greenhouse gas emissions by 45% by 2030 from 2019 levels.

 ‘RENEWABLE FUTURE’